 Create an Echo Mode Conversation

-Step 1: Create an Echo Persona Use the following request to create a persona: curl --request POST \
+Step 1: Create an Echo PAL Use the following request to create a PAL: curl --request POST \

 --header 'Content-Type: application/json' \